cran-task-views/Hydrology/hydrology.md

 -   <pkg>ecoval</pkg> Functions for evaluating and visualizing ecological assessment procedures for surface waters containing physical, chemical and biological assessments in the form of value functions.

 -   <github>USGS-R/EflowStats</github> Calculates a suite of ecological flow statistics and fundamental properties of daily streamflow for a given set of data.
+GitHub only package.

 -   <pkg>EGRET</pkg> Exploration and Graphics for RivEr Trends (EGRET): analysis of long-term changes in water quality and streamflow, including the water-quality method Weighted Regressions on Time, Discharge, and Season (WRTDS).